 Idiopathic Intracranial Hypertension

-NORD is very grateful to Bradley K. Farris, MD, Dean A. McGee Eye Institute and Professor, Departments of Ophthalmology, Neurology & Neurosurgery, University of Oklahoma School of Medicine, for assistance in the preparation of this report.
+NORD gratefully acknowledges Bradley K. Farris, MD, Professor, Department of Ophthalmology, Adjunct Professor, Department of Neurology & Neurosurgery, University of Oklahoma School of Medicine; and Mark Robinson, MD, Neuro-Ophthalmology Fellow, Department of Neurology & Neurosurgery, University of Oklahoma School of Medicine, for assistance in the preparation of this report.

 Synonyms of Idiopathic Intracranial Hypertension

 - pseudotumor cerebri

 Subdivisions of Idiopathic Intracranial Hypertension

 Intracranial Hypertension (IH) is characterized by increased pressure inside the skull.
 Intracranial means inside the skull and hypertension means high fluid pressure.
 Intracranial hypertension means that the pressure of the fluid that surrounds the brain (cerebrospinal fluid or CSF) is too high.
 Elevated CSF pressure can cause two problems, severe headache and visual loss.
 If the elevated CSF pressure remains untreated, permanent visual loss or blindness may result.